 .
 Although you do pay more in Chapter 13, you are given greater asset protection in return.

 The same debts that can be discharged in a Chapter 7 can also be discharged in a Chapter 13.
-In fact, Chapter 13 can discharge some debts that Chapter 7 cannot:
+In fact, Chapter 13 can discharge some debts that Chapter 7 cannot including:

-- Chapter 13 can reduce secured debts on items you want to keep, like a car or household goods;
+- Can reduce secured debts on items you want to keep, like a car or household goods;

-- Chapter 13 can erase some 2nd mortgages on your home;
+- Can erase some 2nd mortgages on your home;

-- Chapter 13 can help you pay back tax debt interest and penalty free.
-Chapter 13 can be a tax debtor’s “best friend.”
+- Can help you pay back tax debt interest and penalty free, making chapter 13 a tax debtor’s “best friend.”

 The same exemptions apply in Chapter 13 as in Chapter 7.
 As stated above, Chapter 13 allows you to keep property, even if not fully protected or exempt, because you pay the value of what the creditors could have received in a “hypothetical liquidation” under Chapter 7.